Labinština: World War II

 After the collapse of Fascist Italy in 1943, the city was occupied by the German Wehrmacht and was part of the Operational Zone of the Adriatic Littoral.
 A large number of citizens from Labinština took part in the People's Liberation Struggle during World War II.
 On that occasion, more than 1,300 people laid down their lives.
 After that, Labin became part of Croatia, Yugoslavia.

 Geography

-It's an undulating plateau bordered by deeply incised river valleys (Raša and Krapanski potok) and a steep sea shore.
+It is an undulating plateau bordered by deeply incised river valleys (Raša and Krapanski potok) and a steep sea shore.
 The majority of land around Labin, Raša and Nedešćina, made of karst limestones are of Cretaceous, Eocene age.
 The northern part is bordered by the flysch hills of central Istria, an area of marlstone and sandstone.
 The highest point excluding Učka massif is Goli Vrh 539 m (1,768.37 ft) above sea level located south of Labin.

 The climate and vegetation are distinctly Mediterranean.
 In the northern part of the Labinština, there is a transitional area towards the continental climate and flora.